 How to Live in an RV Full time

 When you decide to live in an RV full time, there are a few things you’ll. need to do.
 First, you have to set up a “domicile.”
-This is a state that will count as your permanent address even if you don’t live there all the time.
+Idaho can count as your permanent address even if you don’t live there all the time.
 People and businesses will send your mail to your domicile address.
 It can then be forwarded to you at an address near where you’re staying.
-You’ll likely have to have your driver’s license issued by the state you choose as your domicile as well.
+You’ll likely need to have your driver’s license issued by the state you choose as your domicile as well.

-Your domicile state will also be where you vote by absentee ballot in all elections for which you qualify as an absentee voter.
-Therefore, don’t forget to register in time for the next election.
+Your domicile state will also be where you vote by absentee ballot in all elections for which you qualify as an absentee voter, so don’t forget to register in time for the next election.
 Should you have further questions, contact the Bureau of Voter Registration in the state you choose as your domicile.

 If you have children, they’ll need to go to school.
-You can homeschool them, or you can enroll them in a school near where you’re staying.
+You can homeschool them or enroll them in a school near where you’re staying.

-When it comes to healthcare, the usual practice is to find a family doctor in your domicile state.
-Then, when you need routine medical care like annual physical exams, prescription refills, or vaccinations, you can return to that doctor for care.
+When it comes to healthcare, most people find a family doctor in their domicile state.
+Then, when you need routine medical care, such as annual physical exams, prescription refills, or vaccinations, you can return to that doctor.
 It’s also wise to have good health insurance while you’re living in your RV full time.
-If you or a member of your family needs to go to the hospital, then you’ll be covered where you’re staying.
+If you or a family member needs to go to the hospital, you’ll be covered where you’re staying.

 The last thing to do is make sure you have an income.
 Remote jobs are quite popular with RVers because they’re usually not in one place for more than a few months at a time.
-You’ll want to have a powerful mobile hotspot with unlimited usage so that you can perform your remote duties even if there’s no public Wi-Fi at any place you set up your RV.
-Other options include working for the campground where you’re staying, generally trading work for rental fees, or finding seasonal work with a company in that area.
+You’ll want a powerful mobile hotspot with unlimited data so you can perform your remote duties even if there’s no public Wi-Fi where you set up your RV.
+Other options include working at the campground where you’re staying, generally trading work for a reduced rental fee, or finding seasonal work with a company in the area.

 As far as banking goes, you can do most of it through apps on your phone or online on your laptop.
-It’s generally smart to pick a bank with branches in as many places as possible so that you always have physical access to those few things that require you to enter a branch.
+It’s generally smart to pick a bank with branches in as many places as possible so you always have physical access to the few things that require you to go to a branch.

 RVing in Idaho FAQs